evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 ### Navigation System

-With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.
+With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

 ### Sound System